-great numbers.
-For the Fall/Winter 2020 season, only three Black women were included in the official lineup, despite the continuing dialogue about diversity within the industry.
-Yet the national conversation around race,sparked by the deaths of Ahmaud Arbery, George Floyd and Breonna Taylor, seems to have prompted new support for Black businesses and made them more popular than ever.
-And many industries, fashion among them, are reexamining how they treat the Black community.
+The recent national conversation around race, sparked by the deaths of Ahmaud Arbery, George Floyd and Breonna Taylor, seems to have prompted new support for Black businesses and made them more popular than ever.
+As a result, many industries—fashion among them—are reexamining how they treat, regard and recognize the Black community.

 ESSENCE: How have you been doing during the pandemic, which has coincided with so many social issues?